horu2day/contextengineeringjprojecttemplate2/README.md

 ## Features

 - ✅ Load and render `.splat` and `.ply` Gaussian Splatting files
+- ✅ **Drag & Drop** file loading - just drag .splat or .ply files onto the viewer!
+- ✅ **File Upload Button** - click to browse and load models from your computer
 - ✅ Interactive 3D camera controls (rotate, zoom, pan)
 - ✅ Click to display world coordinates of picked points
 - ✅ Responsive full-viewport canvas
 - ✅ Clean, modern UI with info overlay
+- ✅ Automatic cleanup of previous models when loading new ones

 ## Quick Start